VickoFranic/simple-docker-lamp-setup/README.md

 Container will run on port `8000` on localhost.
 Container will also have `composer` globally installed.

+By default, content is served from root folder.
+If you are using a framework, or your index.php file is in some other sub-folder, re-adjust [vhost config](.docker-config/web/vhost.conf) for your needs.

 ## db container

 db container is based on official MySQL Docker image.